ibm-cloud-docs/vmware/vmware-vsphere-6-deploy-and-configure-vcenter-server-appliance-vcsa.md

 12. Select a data store and click **Next**.
 13. Select 'Use an embedded database (PostgreSQL)' and click **Next*.
 14. Set up your network configurations by entering the following information:
     *  Network
     * IP address family
     * Network type
     * Network address
     * System name
     * Subnet mask
     * Network gateway
-    * Network DNS Servers
-       * For more information, see [What are Local DNS Resolvers](/docs/dns?topic=dns-dns-faq#what-are-the-local-dns-resolvers-).
+    * Network DNS Servers.
+For more information, see [What are Local DNS Resolvers](/docs/dns?topic=dns-dns-faq#what-are-the-local-dns-resolvers-).
     * Configure time sync
     * Click **Next**
 15. Review the settings, then click **Finish**.
 Your vCSA instance is provisioned.